Vadlox/HydraQueue/README.md

   left: "You have left the queue."
   teleported: "You have been teleported with: %players%!"
   no_permission: "You do not have permission to use this command."
+  update_notice: "A new version of HydraQueue is available on GitHub!"
 ```

 - **rtp_world:** Set this to the name of the world where you want players to be randomly teleported.
 If the world does not exist, the plugin will use the world of the first player in the queue.